Soreine/Hexode/Specs.md

-name       | String  | The name of the game given by its creator createdAt  | Date    | The date the game was created token      | String  | Token generated from the game's password, game's createdAt and a secretKey
+name       | String  | The name of the game given by its creator createdAt  | Date    | The date the game was created token      | String  | Token generated from the game's password, game's createdAt and a secretKey deleted    | Boolean | Games won't be deleted.
+This bool would rater be set.

 ## Routing